-Gastrointestinal: Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region.
+Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region.
+Hepatotoxicity has been reported (b)(4).
 These reactions have been caused by both the oral and parenteral administration of tetracyclines.
 Rare instances of esophagitis and esophageal ulcerations have been reported in patients receiving capsule and tablet forms of drugs in the tetracycline class.
 Most of these patients took medications immediately before going to bed.
 (See DOSAGE AND ADMINISTRATION.)

 Read the Adoxa (doxycyline capsules) Side Effects Center for a complete guide to possible side effects

 Absorption of tetracyclines is impaired by antacids containing aluminum, calcium, or magnesium, and iron-containing preparations.

 Barbiturates, carbamazepine, and phenytoin decrease the half-life of doxycycline.

 The concurrent use of tetracycline and methoxyflurane has been reported to result in fatal renal toxicity.